fizcris/CarND-Advanced-Lane-Lines/README.md

 ***
 ### `search_around_poly()`
 In order to speed up detection on videos another method was developed for line pixel detection.
-It basicallu creates a search area arround the last polynom fit.
+It basically creates a search area around the last polynomial fit.
 The function is controlled by a hyperparameter `margin` that determines the width to each side where to search for pixels.
-Implementaion below.
+Implementation below.

 ```
 def search_around_poly(binary_warped, lineLane):